 When he decided to stop, he did not ask for help from the prison’s hospital staff, who ought to have given him a medicinal drug for the withdrawal signs.
-Rosado says that, if he took some thing, “in my head I became like, ‘I’m still using.’
-That’s how I was seeing it.”
+If he took something, “in my head I became like, ‘I’m still using.’
+That’s how I saw it.”

-The first few hours had been slow, like the onset of the flu, he remembers.
-But then he began sweating and shaking, his coronary heart raced and he started out throwing up.
-About 12 hours in, Rosado says he was reminiscing approximately how exceptional meals poisoning became as compared to this.
-He says his stomach cramps felt like, “having Freddy Krueger inside you seeking to rip his manner out.”
+The first few hours had been slow, as the onset of the flu, he remembers.
+But then he began sweating and shaking, his coronary heart raced, and he started out throwing up.
+About 12 hours in, Rosado says he was reminiscing approximately how exceptional meals poisoning became compared to this.
+He says his stomach cramps felt like “having Freddy Krueger inside you seeking to rip his manner out.”

 Rosado couldn’t sleep; he lay on the cold floor, shivering.
 “I had days where I felt like I wished I became lifeless,” he says.

 He recollects a voice in his head telling him it’d be a lot less complicated to present in.
 “Take something, take a touch bit,” he remembers the voice saying.